SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: A detailed look at the detected molecules and a comparison of the two sources

 While this frequency range was not covered for NCv1.143, the two groups of hyperfine components of the CH(4--3) transition were detected with S/N\,>\,4 in \apm\ (Table\,\ref{table:line-flux}).
-This is the first clear detection of CH in an individual high-redshift galaxy, although \citet{2014ApJ...785..149S} presented a marginal 2.5-$\sigma$ detection of these lines in the stacked spectrum of SPT-detected dusty star-forming galaxies.
+This is the first clear detection of CH in an individual high-redshift galaxy, although \citet{2014ApJ...785..149S} presented a marginal 2.5-$\sigma$ detection of these lines in the stacked spectrum of the dusty star-forming galaxies selected by the South Pole Telescope survey.

 As shown in Table\,\ref{table:ch-ratios}, the ratio of CH lines to adjacent $J$\,=\,6--5 lines of HCN and HCO$^+$ is more than an order of magnitude lower in \apm\ than that in the local galaxies observed by \citet{2014ApJ...788..147R}.
 This holds true even for NGC\,1068 and Arp\,220, where the ratios are lower by a factor of approximately 20.
 The origin of such a substantial difference is challenging to comprehend without a detailed comparison to other high-redshift starbursts and AGN galaxies.
-Additionally, a higher angular resolution of \apm\ would be beneficial in better understanding the origin of the CH emission, shedding light on the cause of the CH ``deficit''.
+Additionally, a higher angular resolution of \apm\ would be beneficial in better understanding the origin of the CH emission, shedding light on the cause of the CH ``deficit.''
 As the maximum factor of differential lensing reaches only up to 3 \citep{2009ApJ...690..463R} in \apm, it is unlikely the explanation.
-Interestingly, however, the average CH/HCO$^+$ ratio in the stacked spectrum of SPT-discovered dusty galaxies appears intermediate, with an approximate value of $0.5\pm0.2$ \citep{2014ApJ...785..149S}, a factor of 6 times smaller than the local values.
+Interestingly, however, the average CH/HCO$^+$ ratio in the stacked spectrum of SPT-discovered dusty galaxies appears intermediate, with an approximate value of $0.5\pm0.2$ \citep{2014ApJ...785..149S}, a factor of six times smaller than the local values.
 In contrast, the CH/HCO$^+$ flux ratios reach as high as $\sim$\,4--5 in the stacked spectrum of the {\it Herschel} lensed sources \citep{2023MNRAS.521.5508H}.
 In the absence of alternative explanations, the primary cause of the weakness of the CH lines in \apm\ might be due to the destruction of CH by the strong quasar UV field, which is akin to the weak \ci\ emission in \apm\ compared with NCv1.143.

 { }